Charlie Parker (cricketer): Life and career

 Parker paid no serious attention to cricket in his childhood, preferring to concentrate on golf.
 He only took to cricket around 1900 and was recommended to Gloucestershire by W. G. Grace in 1903.
 However, he played only twice in first-class cricket before 1907.
 From then on, he played regularly as a medium-paced left-hand bowler, but despite several excellent performances, he was always overshadowed by George Dennett until World War I put a halt to county cricket.
 By 1914, Parker had not taken 100 wickets in a season and in his last two years was very expensive, suggesting that his was to be an insignificant career.

 After the war, Parker announced he was shifting to a slower style, and, with Dennett serving as an officer in the Army in India, Parker was forced to become Gloucestershire's chief bowler in 1919.
 He took more wickets than ever before in a season, but was still expensive even when the dry weather was taken into account.
 However, from 1920 Parker became one of the best left arm spin bowlers in England.
 A little quicker than most of his type (thus harder to hit), his long fingers gave Parker vicious spin which could hit off stump from outside leg and make him almost unplayable on rain affected or crumbling pitches.
 Though helped by appalling batting sides for much of his success, Parker took 125 wickets in 1920, 164 in 1921, 206 in 1922, 204 in 1924, and headed the first-class averages with 222 in 1925.

-This success reflected Parker's ability to get through huge amounts of bowling: in 1926 and 1927 Parker passed 10,000 balls, and in the latter season he bowled over 85 percent of Gloucestershire's overs from one end.
+This success reflected Parker's ability to get through huge amounts of bowling: in 1926 and 1927 Parker passed 10,000 balls, and in the latter season he bowled over 85 per cent of Gloucestershire's overs from one end.
 He is one of only three bowlers to bowl over 10,000 balls in a season multiple times.